City highlights

 Stroll through the neon lights and soak in the history in Tokyo, Osaka and Hiroshima

-Lively tradition
+Lively traditions

 Railway adventure